Osha

 A Game of Thrones

 Bran dreams that he saw his father, Lord Eddard Stark, in the crypt of Winterfell.
-Maester Luwin summons Osha to carry Bran and goes down to the crypts with him; Osha tells them that she has lived her life beyond the Wall and a hole in the ground will not scare her.
-Because of Osha’s good behavior, the chains from her shackles are removed, but the shackles remain to show she is not totally trusted.
+Maester Luwin summons Osha to carry Bran and goes down to the crypts with him; Osha tells them that she has lived her life beyond the Wall, and a hole in the ground will not scare her.
+Because of Osha’s good behavior, the chains from her shackles are removed, but the shackles remain to show she is not entirely trusted.
 They are surprised in the catacombs by Shaggydog, who savages Maester Luwin's arm.
 They return to Luwin's tower, where Osha bandages the maester's wound.[4]

 A Clash of Kings